 No ground disturbance would take place as part of the Proposed Action; therefore, no archaeological resources (surface or subsurface) would be disturbed or otherwise affected.
 No traditional cultural resources or sacred sites have been identified in the APE.
 There are no historic districts or individual historic structures eligible for inclusion in the NRHP documented in the APE.
 Therefore, per guidance set forth in 36 CFR 800.4(d)(1), it has been determined that no historic properties would be affected by implementation of the Proposed Action under Alternative 1.
 Implementation of Alternative 1 would have no adverse effect on historic properties.
+The Texas SHPO concurred with the determination of no historic properties affected under Alternative 1 on 20 December 2021.

 Potential impacts to cultural resources under Alternative 2 are the same as those identified under Alternative 1.
+The Texas SHPO concurred with the determination of no historic properties affected under Alternative 2 on 20 December 2021.